m1el/m1el.github.io/coding-sewer-tales/002-def-decrypt_password.md

 ## Lessons learned?

 Did I learn anything?
-I guess I learned not to roll my own crypto.
+I guess I learned that rolling your own crypto is a bad idea.
 I learned that asserts are really helpful.
 The assert that helped was truly ridiculous; you wouldn't use it in a regular codebase.

-If a function has a pure interface, and doesn't change over time, you should be very sorry if it has intermittent failures.
+If a function has a pure interface, and doesn't change over time, you should feel ashamed if it has intermittent failures.